Robyn Clay-Williams

 Robyn Clay-Williams is an Australian academic and one of the first two women to serve as pilots in the Royal Australian Air Force (RAAF).
 She joined the RAAF in 1979 and initially served in maintenance roles as women were not permitted to be pilots.
 After this restriction was lifted she completed pilot training in June 1988 and became a test pilot in 1993.
 Clay-Williams reached the rank of Wing Commander and led No. 85 Wing.
 After leaving the RAAF in 2003, she completed a doctorate.
-As of 2021, Clay-Williams was an associate professor at Macquarie University.
+As of 2024, Clay-Williams was a professor at Macquarie University.

 Career

 Military service

 Robyn Clay-Williams (originally Robyn Williams) was raised in Sydney.
 She developed a strong interest in becoming a pilot from the age of 10.
 She was inspired by Deborah Lawrie initiating a sex discrimination case against Ansett Australia in the late 1970s when her application to become an airline pilot was rejected.
 Lawrie went on to win the case and became the first female pilot with a major Australian airline in 1980.

 On completing school, Williams sought an RAAF pilot traineeship.
 She was rejected as the air force did not permit women to serve as pilots at the time.
 Nevertheless, she enlisted in the RAAF during 1979 with the goal of undertaking training in electrical engineering to prepare to serve as a military pilot in the future.

 Williams was trained a radio engineer at the Engineer Cadet Squadron, and graduated in 1982.
 Women were not allowed to carry weapons during Australian military parades at the time, and the male members of her radio engineer course decided to attend their graduation parade without ceremonial swords in solidarity with Williams.
 She and another airwoman who had graduated from the course in 1981 submitted Redresses of Grievance to protest this discrimination, which they argued harmed the status of female officers.
 Their complaints were rejected, and the regulations were not changed until the 1990s.
 Williams served in a unit which maintained C-130 Hercules and Boeing 707 aircraft, and was later a divisional officer at the Australian Defence Force Academy.

 Following a change in policy, the RAAF advertised for female applicants who were interested in undertaking pilot training in October 1986.
 Williams, who was a Flight Lieutenant at the time, was one of the first four women to be selected.
 She and Officer Cadet Deborah Hicks became the first women to qualify as pilots when they completed their pilots course on 30 June 1988.
 Williams achieved the highest marks of any of the course's participants, and received the De Havilland Australia Trophy for being the dux of the course.
 While Williams was hopeful of a posting to a combat unit flying fighter jets in recognition of topping the course, women were not permitted to serve in such units at the time.
 She and Hicks were offered only non-combat roles.
 Williams chose a posting to the School of Air Navigation.